1. Learn

 Optimum antenna size

-Put simply, for mobile phone use in closer proximity such as packaging or products, Seritag recommend a 29/30mm or 38/40mm tag (typically a 25mm or 35mm antenna) as the best option.
-The larger credit card sized antennas do perform better on a number of mobile phones but they are often slightly more expensive and more difficult to handle.
-We would only recommend credit card size tags for smart posters, bus stops, shelf wobblers and situations where the user might not get easily in reach of the tag.
+The larger 48x78mm sized labels do perform better on a number of mobile phones but they are often slightly more expensive.
+We usually recommend 48x78mm labels for smart posters, bus stops, shelf wobblers and situations where the user might not get easily in reach of the tag.

-Antenna size vs. tag size
+Antenna size vs. tag/label size

 An NFC tag is an antenna and chip encased in or stuck to plastic.
 Due to manufacturing tolerances, the size of that plastic support disc will be larger than the size of the antenna - you will have a border.